Red-exe-Engineer/marketpi-repo/README.md

 Servers are stored in a JSON format, with a IP address and a port number.

 ## [Seeds](seeds/)
 Seeds can be added to the table under the "Seed descriptions" heading of [README.md](https://github.com/MCPI-Revival/mcpi-repo/blob/main/seeds/README.md).
-Put your seed in the column labeled "Seed" and write a brief description about the world generated with your seed.
+Put your seed in the column labeled "Seed" and write a brief descrir seed.

 ## [Resource Packs](texturepack/)

 Resource packs/texture packs are stored in the zip format.
 MOTE: As of now the texturepacks system does NOT work with mcpi-reborn's overrides system.

 More info can be found at [https://github.com/MCPI-Revival/mcpi-texturepack](https://github.com/MCPI-Revival/mcpi-texturepack).